edkashinsky/reaper-reableton-scripts/README.md

 This script helps live with Project Limit option is on.
 It makes zoom available to places behind limits

+#### ek_Toggle preview in Media Editor

+This action allows preview playback in the Media Explorer (if available) within the arrangement window

 #### ek_Toggle time selection by razor or selected items

 This script toggle time selection by razor or selected items or envelope lines.
 Actually it works with loop points, so it supports behaviour when loop points and time selection is unlinked.
 Also it toggles transport repeat like in Ableton